Wake up with sleep lines on your face?

 Silk pillowcases are more slick which reduces friction and causes less pulling of your hair.

 This means less tangles, bed head and breakage!
 We didn’t even realize how not normal the amount of shedding we were having until we tried silk pillowcase and now we almost never find stray hairs on our queen size silk pillowcases!

 3. Cotton pillowcase also attracts dust mites, which unknowingly agitates your skin problem and also causes allergies 🤧

 On the other hand, silk is naturally hypoallergenic and is resistant to mold, mildew, fungus and dust mites.

 Mulberry silk also contains a natural protein called sericin that reduces the possibility of an allergic reaction.
 Therefore, mulberry silk pillowcase is great for those with allergies.

 Does your pillow get hot?

-Silk naturally regulates heat, which helps you maintain the correct body temperature.
+On the other hand, silk pillowcase naturally regulates heat, which helps you maintain the correct body temperature.
 It doesn’t conduct heat, so if you want to keep cool at night on hot days, go with silk pillowcase.